Gbajaber/control-six-motors-by-keypad-3-positions-/README.md

 This project is considered as required by smart methods company in cooperative training for the year 2021 controlling servo motor

-Tinkercad is the website that used to create servos motor circuit
+Tinkercad is the website that used to create circuits

 The objectives are programing 3 robot' positions and determine the initial position